-It’s officially spring in the desert garden.
-Wildflowers are blooming and many plants are pushing out new growth.
-Here’s a look at what you can plant, what you should prune, how to adjust your watering schedule for spring, and more.
+March is one of the busiest months in desert gardens.
+It’s officially spring, wildflowers are blooming, and plants are pushing out new growth.
+Here’s a look at what you can plant, what you should prune, how to adjust your watering schedule, and more.

 Note that there are a few tasks that should ideally be performed before mid-March and others that should be done after mid-March.
 (This has to do with the all-important last frost date.)